-ISSI will work with three state governments, community groups, and financial institutions to host six new, low-income community solar projects from 2020-2022.
+ISSI is currently working with three state governments, community groups, and financial institutions to host six new, low-income community solar projects from 2020-2022.
 In addition to pilot projects, the ISSI team will develop a suite of resources to facilitate community solar development in other states, and resources explaining the role of each key stakeholder.

 See our resources page for useful information and tools, as well as final reports on the ISSI pilot programs with key findings and strategies to replicate and scale these programs.